We are delighted to welcome three new members to the association.

 - Michael Taylor: analyst, renewable energy cost status and outlook at IRENA

 - Karin Haara: executive director of the World Bioenergy Association

 This webinar follows a side event the REN Alliance partners held at the United Nations Framework Convention on Climate Change (UNFCCC) Bonn Climate Change Conference 2014 on 11 June.

 The REN Alliance provides a combined voice for renewable energy technology and practice.
 We were one of its founding members at the Bonn 2004 Renewable Energy Conference along with the

 International Geothermal Association (IGA), International Solar Energy Society (ISES), World Wind Energy Association (WWEA) and World Bioenergy Association (WBA).

 IRENA is an intergovernmental organisation that supports countries in their transition to a sustainable energy future, and serves as the principal platform for international cooperation, a centre of excellence, and a repository of policy, technology, resource and financial knowledge on renewable energy.

-Earlier this month, 35 specialists and scientists from around the world gathered in Knoxville, Tennessee, to begin the production of guidelines that will help companies to better understand greenhouse gas (GHG) emissions from reservoirs.
+On 7–9 April 2014, 35 specialists and scientists from around the world gathered in Knoxville, Tennessee, to begin the production of guidelines that will help companies to better understand greenhouse gas (GHG) emissions from reservoirs.

+The highly productive workshop marked a closer co-operation between IHA and IEA-Hydro.
 The final guidance is likely to be published in mid-2015.
 To find out more about our work on GHG emissions and other topics, you can download a copy of our 2014 Activity Report.

 You can find out more about IEA-Hydro here.